 One Democratic aide said that the strategy to embarrass Republicans would not necessarily be limited to floor action, and could also be carried out at the committee-level discussions and actions on bills.

 “I don’t think there’s been any markup on any committee yet.
 So we certainly have plenty of time to put this system together and make it roll,” Grayson said.

-This article appears in the Feb.
-15, 2013, edition of National Journal Daily as Liberal Dems Scheme to Force Tough GOP Votes.
+This article appears in the February 15, 2013, edition of NJ Daily as Liberal Dems Scheme to Force Tough GOP Votes.